 Consider starting small.
 There’s tons of research to support the idea that the key to achieving big goals is breaking them down into bite-sized tasks.
 But let’s take that a step further.
 The key to a good New Year’s resolution (or any goal, really) is building good habits — a series of small daily (or weekly, or monthly, or quarterly) wins that feel doable and will get you excited to keep going.

-45% of women who participated in the Ellevest Financial Wellness survey this fall said the pandemic inspired them to either make or consider making new financial goals, so we know a lot of folks are ready to start fresh in 2022.
+55% of women who participated in the Ellevest Financial Wellness Survey 2022 this fall told us they’re actively looking for a new job with better pay, so we know a lot of folks are gearing up to make big changes in 2023.
+(Love it.)
 If you’re worried about getting started, try picking up one (or more) of the below habits first.
 Like any routine, these might be uncomfortable at first, but they’re fairly low-lift — think of them as the warm-up routine that will support you as you work toward the bigger resolutions.

 1. Add checking your account balances to your daily routine